jsenaribeiro/react-away/src/documents/tutorial/binder.md

 ## onCommit handler

-The onCommit replaces onSubmit in form bind receiving a list of errors.
+The onSubmit is replaced by onCommit replaces (WIP).

 ````tsx
 function handleSubmit(errors: Validation[]) {